-This group of vitamin A derivatives, of which retinol is an over-the-counter version, can do almost anything.
-"They reduce fine lines and wrinkles by stimulating collagen and elastin production, induce cells on the surface to shed, resulting in brighter skin and more even skin tone, and decrease excess pigmentation by inhibiting an enzyme needed for melanin production," the board explains. - Board Certified Dermatologist Robin Gmyrek, MD.
+This group of vitamin A derivatives, of which retinol is an over-the-counter version, can do just about anything.
+"They reduce fine lines and wrinkles by stimulating collagen and elastin production, encourage cells on the surface to shed, resulting in brighter skin and a more even skin tone, and decrease excess pigmentation by inhibiting an enzyme necessary for melanin production," explains board ?
+Board-certified dermatologist Robin Gmyrek, MD.

 Retinoids are also very popular with dermatologists for the treatment of acneThis is due to their ability to help keep pores clear and their anti-inflammatory effects.
 And on top of all that, they have a long, solid track record: "Retinoids are also notable because they have been extensively studied," adds Gmyrek.

 For some people, however, all of these benefits can come with some serious drawbacks.
 Retinoids are known for their annoying potential side effects, including redness, dryness and general irritation, not to mention that they can't be used by pregnant or breastfeeding women because of the potential for birth defects, Gmyrek explains.